KragleStudios/ezdb/README.md

 database:Update("users"):Update("money", 0):WhereGTE("money", 5000):Execute()
 ```

 All input using the wrapper is automatically escaped.
-Check out the [wrapper's source](https://github.com/SomeSortOfDuck/ezdb-wrapper/blob/master/wrapper.lua) for all the things you can do with it.